ydwang1207-svg/MAAT-Net/README.md

 3、Run 2-class LOSO Validation to test the model's ASD screening performance.

 4、Run Baseline Model Compare to identify the advantages of MAAT-Net.

+The tobii.project file contains the data for this project.